darshna09/jasmine-cli-demo/README.md

 ### Matchers

 It is a function which implements a boolean comparision between actual value and expected value.
-For example `toBe`
+For example `toBe`.

 `expect(/* Actual value */).toBe(/* Expected value */)` Compares actual value and expected value, returns `true` or `false`.